- Our peaceful retreat of 16 beds offers a private environment of recovery that is singular in its offerings.

-Challenge activities, such as the ropes course, climbing tower and reflections at the beach, are designed to address basic recovery issues as well as move you into deeper insight and healing.
+Challenge activities, such as the ropes course and reflections at the beach, are designed to address basic recovery issues as well as move you into deeper insight and healing.
 These group sessions utilize traditional group therapy, structured experiential group work, metaphor therapy and adventure-based counseling.
 Learning and internalizing the concepts of limits, boundaries, self-care, acceptance, letting go and accountability are important themes in this form of therapy.

 Because statistics tell us that a majority of people affected by addiction and mental health conditions have experienced a trauma-related history, our services routinely incorporate trauma therapy within each individualized treatment program.
 Trauma therapy includes comprehensive recovery treatment for survivors of childhood and/or adult trauma of all types, with our approach individually determined to meet each person’s needs.